Not Just a Chef

 Every menu is personal.

-Every farm dinner, celebration, and class is an invitation to connect.
+Every gathering is an invitation to connect.

-This isn’t just about cooking — it’s about connection, generosity, and joy.
+This isn’t just about cooking—it’s about connection, generosity, and joy.

 The Tiny Farm